-Post-doc (Universidad de Los Andes)
+Post-doc (Now Assistant Professor at Universidad de Los Andes)

 My research focuses in the understanding of multiple factors influencing freshwater biodiversity over time.
 I am interesting in the synergies between the introduction of exotic species, water pollution, hydrological alterations and climate change affecting lake assemblages in the Anthropocene.
 My work integrates paleolimnological techniques, historical data and contemporary monitoring data in human-impacted tropical lakes to: